Surf Spots in Bali

 Balangan

-BALANGAN - Turquoise waves for all level
+Balangan - Turquoise waves for all level

 Balangan presents a beautiful beach and stunning waves suitable for surfers of all levels.
 The turquoise waves offer a mostly steady, medium-speed left-hander that can be enjoyed at all tides.
 Ranging from 4 to 15 feet, Balangan's waves become gnarly with a harsh tubing section in the middle during big swells.
 Beyond surfing, the beach provides opportunities for various water sports activities.